Frequently asked Questions

 Do you store any information?

-We do not store any text submitted through the tool.
-However, analysis results are securely saved in your personal case archive to support case comparison and tracking.
+Your analysis results are securely saved in your personal case archive to support case comparison and tracking.
 You have full control over your archive and can delete cases at any time—please note that once deleted, they are permanently removed and cannot be recovered.
+We do not use any of you cases for improving or training Dechefr.

 -